-\textbf{Implementation Details.} The backbone CNN (Cf. the blue block in Figure \ref{fig:pipeline}) are selected as follows.
-We follow ~\cite{sohn2020fixmatch} to adopt Wide ResNet-28-2 for CIFAR-10 and Wide ResNet-28-8~\cite{zagoruyko2016wide} for CIFAR-100.
-On STL-10 and Mini-ImageNet, we use a ResNet-18~\cite{he2016deep} as the backbone CNN, following~\cite{li2021comatch} and ~\cite{nassar2021all}, respectively.
+\textbf{Implementation Details.} {The Softmax classifier is implemented as a fully connected layer followed by a Softmax activation function.} The backbone CNN (Cf. the blue block in Figure \ref{fig:pipeline}) is selected as follows.
+We follow ~\citep{sohn2020fixmatch} to adopt Wide ResNet-28-2 for CIFAR-10 and Wide ResNet-28-8~\citep{zagoruyko2016wide} for CIFAR-100.
+On STL-10 and Mini-ImageNet, we use a ResNet-18~\citep{he2016deep} as the backbone CNN, following~\citep{li2021comatch} and ~\citep{nassar2021all}, respectively.
 The other training settings for all these datasets are the same (unless otherwise specified).
-Specifically, we optimize the model using Stochastic Gradient Descend (SGD) with Nesterov momentum~\cite{sutskever2013importance}.
-The initial learning rate is 0.03 and then decreases according to a cosine learning decay~\cite{loshchilov2016sgdr}.
+Specifically, we optimize the model using Stochastic Gradient Descend (SGD) with Nesterov momentum~\citep{sutskever2013importance}.
+The initial learning rate is 0.03 and then decreases according to a cosine learning decay~\citep{loshchilov2016sgdr}.
 The batch size $B$ is 64 and the total training iteration is $2^{20}$ (1024 epochs with each epoch having 1024 iterations, except on Mini-ImageNet training for 600 epochs).
-We follow the latest works~\cite{berthelot2019remixmatch,li2021comatch} to use distribution alignment to $\hat{y}_i^u$ in ~\eqref{eq:loss_u}.
-We do not apply sharpening or one-hot to $\hat{y}_i^u$ (except on STL-10 where one-hot version is used).
-We use the exponential moving average of model parameters to report the final performance, as most SSL methods~\cite{berthelot2019remixmatch,sohn2020fixmatch,li2021comatch} do.
+We follow the latest works~\citep{berthelot2019remixmatch,li2021comatch} to use distribution alignment to $\hat{y}_i^u$ in ~\eqref{eq:loss_u}.
+We do not apply sharpening or one-hot to $\hat{y}_i^u$ (except on STL-10 where a one-hot version is used).
+We use the exponential moving average of model parameters to report the final performance, as most SSL methods~\citep{berthelot2019remixmatch,sohn2020fixmatch,li2021comatch} do.

 For the settings specific to our NorMatch, we set the default value of $\lambda$ in~\eqref{eq:total_loss} to 1e-6 for all the datasets.
-The NFC is a RealNVP~\cite{papamakarios2017masked} (with 6 coupling layers) followed by a GMM prior~\cite{izmailov2020semi}.
-It is trained with AdamW~\cite{loshchilov2017decoupled} optimizer using an initial learning rate of 0.001 with a cosine decay.
+The NFC is a RealNVP~\citep{papamakarios2017masked} (with 6 coupling layers) followed by a {Gaussian Mixture Model (GMM)} prior~\citep{izmailov2020semi}.
+As such, $\theta_n$ in ~\eqref{eq:total_loss} includes three parts: a) weights of GMM, initialized as 1 for each class, b) the $\mu$ (init. as 0) and $\Sigma$ (init. as 1) of GMM, and c) randomly initialized coupling layers of the {Normalizing Flow Classifier (NFC)}.
+It is trained with AdamW~\citep{loshchilov2017decoupled} optimizer using an initial learning rate of 0.001 with a cosine decay.